 Channel Craft (available on Amazon) is a manufacturer of authentic American toys, games, and puzzles.
 I had to exclude them from the list because many of their other products are made with non-wood materials, but I’m giving them an honorable mention since they’ve got a nice selection of wooden train whistles, airplanes, boomerangs, and basic craft kits.

 Made in Minnesota

-Since I intended the list to be for children-appropriate wooden toys, I had to leave Snake Eyes Yard Games out.
+Since I intended the list to be for children-appropriate wooden toys, I had to leave Snake Eyes Yard Games (available on Etsy & Amazon) out.
 But as a manufacturer of jumbo-sized wooden yard games, Snake Eyes is a solid candidate for an honorable mention.

 Tailored towards people frat-boy age and up, Snake Eyes’s signature product is their yard dice, which comes with six chunky dice that are more than a handful.
 For a nice family activity to pass the day, check out their collection of American-made wooden yard games.